 Both types of ocean currents are measured using units called Sverdrup (Sv).
 Sverdrup measures current flow rates, where 1 Sv is equal to 10 to the 6th power cubic meters per second, or about 265 million gallons per second.
-While ocean currents themselves can have flow rates of hundreds or thousands of Sv per second, the total Sv flow for all the fresh water sources in the world is only equal to about 1 Sv.
-This helps demonstrate the massive power and speed that ocean currents are capable of.
+While ocean currents themselves can have flow rates of hundreds or thousands of Sv per second, the total Sv flow for all the freshwater sources in the world is only equal to about 1 Sv: a demonstration of the massive scale of ocean currents compared to the flow of rivers.

-A vast number of influences combine to determine the patterns of surface and deep water currents.
+Currents can be distinguished from tides, regular increases and decreases in the level of the sea surface.
 As the Earth rotates around the sun and the moon, the gravitational pull of each celestial body causes ocean levels to be slightly deeper at certain times.
 This creates high and low tides twice a day, which occur at different times in different parts of the world.
-When the gravitational pull of the sun and moon are lined up in a certain way, they can create particularly strong tides that can dramatically affect water levels.
+When the moon, sun, and Earth line up, particularly strong tides (“spring tides”) result that can dramatically affect water levels.
 The action created by tides can impact both types of currents by modifying depth levels and water displacement.

-Ocean currents can have a tremendous impact on citizens and environments across the globe.
-Early on, the study of currents was important due to shipping concerns.
-A knowledge of ocean currents allowed sailors to safely reach their destination, or to get there more quickly.
+Ocean currents hugely impact humankind and the biosphere in general, first and foremost due to their influence on climate.
+Currents also affect people in other ways, though.
+Early on, the study of currents was important due to shipping concerns: A knowledge of ocean currents allowed sailors to safely reach their destination, or to get there more quickly.
 Today, an understanding of ocean currents can dramatically reduce shipping times and fuel costs.
-These currents are also important to sailing competitors, who study surface circulation to improve race results.
+Competitive sailors also closely surface currents to improve race results.